 What the Interviewer Really Wants to Know

 Employers, regardless of industry, need workers who are capable of working successfully as part of a team.
-During interviews, they will try to determine whether or not you can work effectively and collaboratively with others.
-Therefore, expect to hear a question like, “How do you feel about working in a team environment?”
+During interviews, they will try to determine whether you can work effectively and collaboratively with others.
+Therefore, expect to hear a question like “How do you feel about working in a team environment?”